keboola/developers-docs/extend/docker/running.md

 [Automated testing for Python Custom Science extensions](/extend/custom-science/python/#continuous-integration-and-testing).

 ## Running Unregistered Docker Extension
-Unregistered Docker extensions do not have their component Id yet.
+Unregistered Docker extensions do not have their component ID yet.
 This is somewhat limiting because you get only a sample of the data the component will receive by using the [Sandbox call](/extend/common-interface/sandbox/#create-sandbox-api-call).
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox/create-a-sandbox-job), manually